NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

 # Mechatronics Engineer | TinyML & Robotics Enthusiast | Data Science Practitioner
-I am an undergraduate student from Bangladesh, currently pursuing a degree in Mechatronics Engineering at Rajshahi University of Engineering & Technology (RUET).
-Alongside my academic studies, I am deeply passionate about TinyML, Robotics, Edge Computing and also Data Science.
-I have also embarked on my journey as a novice researcher, contributing to these areas ([See my works here](https://scholar.google.com/citations?user=1iClFREAAAAJ&hl=en&oi=ao)).
+I am an undergraduate student from Bangladesh, currently pursuing a degree in Mechatronics Engineering at the Rajshahi University of Engineering & Technology (RUET).
+Alongside my academic studies, I am deeply passionate about TinyML and Robotics, with additional experience in Data Science.
+For my undergraduate thesis, I engineered a bimanual gesture interface for a ROS-based mobile manipulator, integrating Edge AI and sensor fusion to enhance human-robot interaction.
+Previously, I authored a technical paper on an autonomous firefighting robot, which was published by [IEEE](https://ieeexplore.ieee.org/abstract/document/10800122).

 Apart from these, I love literature, world cinema, songs, and cats.